maxmalakhov/articles/article1.md

 ![Alt text](article1_res/img1_2.png "Http communication")

 Sometimes the server can return an unexpected error, then the response code status is 500.
 In other words the request fails and the client get an error.
 That all adduces to the crash of the application that makes the user very sad and even angry.
-The programmer has been adding a lot of try...catch bloks on the server and clients each time when the user reperted
+The programmer has been adding a lot of try...catch bloks into the server and clients each time when the user reports a new bug.

 ![Alt text](article1_res/img1_3.png "A sad user")

 Example with Spring MVC